-Mexico Beyond Mariachi was created 15 years ago to address the needs of NYC communities to know more about tradional Mexican performance culture beyond what they knew as Baile Folklorico*
+Mexico Beyond Mariachi was created 15 years ago to address the needs of NYC communities to know more about traditional Mexican performance culture beyond the stereotype.

 What seemed so obvious was being overlooked!
 While Mexican influence is all around us, what do people really know about the traditions of Mexico’s music and dance culture?
 Or the origins of the stories, legends and myths that are interwoven together?
 And how do we effectively communicate that knowledge to young audiences?

-Responding to that need, MBM worked with a select group of artists in Mexico, as well as those practicing their art here in the United States, to create in-depth arts in education and school performance programs.
-As a result of that initiative we’ve reached over 100,00 students in over 250 schools and community venues on the East Coast.
+Responding to that need, MBM created an in-depth school perfromance and arts-in-education program that has reached over 100,000 students in over 250 schools and community venues on the East Coast.

-Building on that success, in 2015 MBM mounted a full scale touring show for performing arts centers to further help tell the story to young audiences and families nationwide.
-Sold out shows at major performing arts centers and international children’s festivals have informed us that the time is now to reach new audiences with our message of equity, tolerance and unity.
+Building on that success, MBM mounted their first full scale touring show for performing arts centers in 2015 to further help tell the story to young audiences and families nationwide.
+Now is the time to reach new audiences with our message of equity, tolerance and unity.